Engee documentation

 end

-Next, incoherently integrate the obtained echoes, calculate the range vector and plot the graph.
-The red vertical line on the graph represents the range to the target.
+Next, we incoherently integrate the received echo signals, calculate the range vector, and plot a graph.
+The red vertical line on the graph indicates the range to the target.

 In [ ]: